wasp-lang/wasp/examples/websockets-realtime-voting/README.md

 [![wasp websockets app](image.png)](https://www.youtube.com/watch?v=Twy-2P0Co6M)

+You can try out a deployed version of the app here: https://websockets-client-production.up.railway.app/

 This app also includes Wasp's integrated auth and a voting system (again, neat!).

 ## Running the app